 You should not make any decision, financial, investment, trading or otherwise, based on any of the information contained in this presentation without undertaking independent due diligence and consultation with a professional advisor of his/her choosing.
 You understand that you are using any and all Information available in this presentation at your own risk.

 Simon Quick is neither a law firm nor a certified public accounting firm and no portion of the presentation content should be construed as legal or accounting advice.
 If you are a Simon Quick client, please remember to contact Simon Quick, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services.
-Simon Quick is an SEC registered investment advisor with offices in Morristown, NJ; New York, NY; Chattanooga, TN; Denver, CO; and Los Angeles, CA. A copy of our written disclosure brochure discussing our advisory services and fees is available upon request.
+Simon Quick is an SEC registered investment advisor with offices in Morristown, NJ; Chattanooga, TN; and Denver, CO.
+A copy of our written disclosure brochure discussing our advisory services and fees is available upon request.
 References to Simon Quick as being "registered" does not imply a certain level of education or expertise.